Service charges definition and guidelines

 When is a tip really a service charge and overtime calculation?

-The IRS ruling provides the following illustration of an alleged tip that is actually a service charge: A restaurant’s policy of adding an 18 percent service charge to the bill for parties of six or more is a service charge rather than a tip because the customer did not have the unrestricted right to determine the amount of the payment – it was dictated by the restaurant’s policy – and the customer did not make the payment free from compulsion.
+The IRS ruling provides the following illustration of an alleged tip that is actually a service charge: A restaurant’s policy of adding an 18 percent gratuity to the bill for parties of six or more is a service charge rather than a tip because the customer did not have the unrestricted right to determine the amount of the payment – it was dictated by the restaurant’s policy – and the customer did not make the payment free from compulsion.
 Comply with this distinction.

 If the same employee works more than 40 hours in a week and is paid a portion of the automatic gratuities she earned that week, the amount of automatic gratuities she was paid is considered part of her wages.
 Accordingly, her total wages for that week, including the automatic gratuity amount, should be divided by 40 hours in order to determine her regular rate of pay.
 Again, this is the regular rate of pay that must be used to determine her overtime pay for time worked in excess of 40 hours during the week.

 The same analysis applies as to overtime if an employee works in California more than 8 hours in a day.
-For that day, the overtime rate with the automatic gratuity amount, should be divided by the 8 hours in order to determine that day’s regular rate of pay.
+For that day, the overtime rate with the automatic gratuity amount should be divided by the 8 hours in order to determine that day’s regular rate of pay.

 Finally, although a service charge on a restaurant bill will most frequently be encountered, restaurants should be cautioned that auto-gratuities paid for catering, banquets, weddings and other amounts mandated by employer policy would likely be covered as well.
 These must be considered as wages.